-- Enhanced Training for Volunteers: In 2011, the Peace Corps replaced prior training for Volunteers on sexual assault issues with new standardized and comprehensive training on sexual assault awareness, risk reduction strategies, Peace Corps reporting and response protocols, and bystander intervention.
+- Enhanced Training for Volunteers: In 2011, the Peace Corps replaced prior training for Volunteers on sexual assault issues with new standardized, comprehensive training on sexual assault awareness; risk reduction strategies; Peace Corps reporting and response protocols; and bystander intervention.
 The new training was reviewed by, and incorporates input from, the Department of Justice, the Department of Defense, and the Rape, Abuse and Incest National Network (RAINN).
-The training was also reviewed by the agency's Office of General Counsel to ensure compliance with the Kate Puzey Act.
-The Peace Corps conducted six regional conferences in 2011 at which over 200 overseas staff members were trained in how to deliver the new training.
-A number of Volunteers have already reported that they have used bystander intervention strategies since receiving Peace Corps training.
-The Peace Corps is also hiring a training specialist who will design additional training for both staff and Volunteers on sexual assault-related topics. - New Training for Staff: From April 2012-October 2012 the following overseas staff (approximately 385 total) have received, or will receive, training on the agency's sexual assault protocols and how staff can support Volunteer sexual assault victims: Peace Corps
+The training was also reviewed by the agency's Office of General Counsel and external Volunteer Sexual Assault Advisory Council to ensure compliance with the Kate Puzey Act.
+The Peace Corps conducted six regional conferences in 2011 at which more than 200 overseas staff members were trained in how to deliver the new training.
+More than 1,000 Volunteers have already reported that they have used bystander intervention strategies since receiving this Peace Corps training.
+The agency has developed and is currently piloting a post-test assessment tool for Volunteers in six posts to measure if they are applying the skills they learned in training.
+The Peace Corps also hired a training specialist who will design additional training for both staff and Volunteers on sexual assault-related topics. - New Training for Staff: From April 2012-February 2013, more than 500 overseas and headquarters staff involved in responding to sexual assaults have received training on the agency's sexual assault protocols and how staff can support Volunteers who are victims of sexual assault.
+Additionally, more than 1,500 overseas and Headquarters staff have taken an online sexual assault victim sensitivity training that was launched December 2012.
+Pre- and post-test assessments are indicating the effectiveness of the training and areas for additional staff training. - Improved Support for Victims of Sexual Assault: The Peace Corps has hired a trained Sexual Assault Nurse Examiner to coordinate clinical care for victims of sexual assault.
+The agency is also collaborating with two clinical experts in the clinical sexual assault field to enhance the current medical technical guidance for Peace Corps Medical Officers regarding forensic evidence collection and clinical care. - Improved Medevac Procedures for Victims of Sexual Assault: The Peace Corps has created the Medevac Support Program and revised its policies and procedures to ensure that Volunteers who are medically evacuated as a result of a sexual assault are accompanied by a Peace Corps staff member and when evacuated to Washington, D.C. are met at the airport by a Peace Corps staff member or representative.
+New procedures have been put in place to ensure that Volunteers who are medically evacuated are given a choice of medical providers to the extent possible.
+In addition, the agency has implemented the online Health Provider Satisfaction Survey for Volunteers to provide feedback to Peace Corps about the care provided by clinical consultants.